The Name G‑d

 ΚΥΡΙΟC (pronounced 'KYRIOS', adapted to the term Lord) and

-ΙΗCΟΥC ΧΡΙCΤΟC (pronounced 'IESOUS CHRISTOS', translated with JESUS CHRIST).
+ΙΗCΟΥC ΧΡΙCΤΟC (pronounced 'IESOUS CHRISTOS').

 We must not call ourselves disciples or followers of any other name! <